Virtualization-projects/rancher-labs-wiki/Service-Discovery-API-reference.md

 6. Active service can be deactivated using **service.deactivate** API

+7. Services can be linked/unlinked using **service.addServiceLink**/**service.removeServiceLink**.
+The operation can be called on service in active/inactive state

 API Targets, Fields (* - required) and Actions
 ----------
 1) /**environment**